Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Introduction

 The literature on variable selection in functional regression analysis is still not dominant.
 However, there is strong evidence that this area has grown rapidly in recent years, especially in the last decade.
 Some examples of variable selection in functional regression can be found in \cite{matsui2011variable}, which studied the group SCAD regularization for the selection of functional regressors, \cite{mingotti2013lasso} and \cite{HL}, which generalized LASSO to the case of scalar covariates and functional response, among others \citep{FL,Ferraty2cap3,gertheiss2013variable,MSW,Julian}.
 A related but different problem in functional data analysis is the selection of basis functions for functional data representation (smoothing).
 In this context, one can use penalty-based techniques such as LASSO \citep{lasso} and Bayesian LASSO \citep{art:bl-Casella} or latent variable approaches as in \cite{Kuo}, \cite{anselmo2005adaptive} and \cite{sousa2023bayesian}.

-There is, specifically, a growing interest in research problems on FOSR.
-Some works from the last decade explore the potential of FOSR under a Bayesian perspective, as can be seen in \cite{Montagna} and in \cite{DFOSR}, as well as \cite{Bourgeois}, which additionally handles variable selection.
-However, the frequentist approach is predominant when it comes to variable selection in FOSR.
-Several studies with a focus on variable selection in FOSR were developed and applied to genetic datasets \citep{microarray,Zhaohu,Reimherr,Parodi}, although there are other areas of applications, such as for Alzheimer’s data \citep{jiguo}, among others \citep{Yakuan,Bourgeois}.
+There is growing interest in research problems focusing on FOSR.
+Some studies over the last decade have explored its potential from a Bayesian perspective \citep{Montagna, DFOSR, Bourgeois}, with the latter also addressing variable selection.
+However, the frequentist approach remains predominant for variable selection in FOSR, with applications spanning genetic studies \citep{microarray,Zhaohu,Reimherr,Parodi}, Alzheimer’s research \citep{jiguo}, and other domains \citep{Yakuan}.

-This work proposes a new Bayesian approach to select covariates in a FOSR model by associating a Bernoulli latent variable to each functional coefficient.
-This makes it possible to assign zero to specific model functional coefficients with a positive probability.
+This work proposes a new Bayesian approach to select covariates in an FOSR model by associating a Bernoulli latent variable with each functional coefficient.
+This makes it possible to assign zero to specific model functional coefficients with positive probability.
 From a hierarchical structure, considering a linear combination of basis functions to represent each functional coefficient, we obtain the full conditional distributions to build a Gibbs sampler to sample from the posterior distribution (R code implementation is available upon request).
-Unlike other Bayesian approaches that commonly use non-informative priors on the last layer, we consider an exponential prior to the coefficient variance component to prevent problems involving colinearity among variables.
+Unlike other Bayesian approaches that commonly use non-informative priors on the last layer, we use an exponential prior on the coefficient variance component to prevent problems of collinearity among variables.
+We also conduct an extensive comparative analysis between our proposed methodology and each of the following competing methods: \textit{group LASSO} \citep{groupLASSO}, \textit{group SCAD} \citep{microarray}, \textit{group MCP} \citep{Breheny12} and \textit{BGLSS} \citep{grBLASSO}.

 This paper is organized as follows.
 Section \ref{mp_parte2} presents the proposed Bayesian model for variable selection in FOSR, while Section \ref{cap5} shows the design and results of several numerical experiments involving the proposed methodology.
-Also, in Section \ref{cap5}, we present a comparative study between the proposed model and the methods \textit{group LASSO}, \textit{group SCAD}, \textit{group MCP} and \textit{BGLSS}.
+Also, in Section \ref{cap5}, we present a comparative study between the proposed model and the competing methods.
 In Section \ref{sec:4}, we conduct a study to evaluate the performance of the proposed model in a functional regression problem involving some socioeconomic data and COVID-19 data from the Federal District and Brazilian states.
 Finally, Section \ref{cap_conclusao} provides some general conclusions about this work.